neuroinformatics-unit/movement/docs/source/community/mission-scope.md

 about the individual's posture.

-Animal tracking frameworks such as [DeepLabCut](dlc:) or [SLEAP](sleap:) can generate these representations from video data by detecting positions and tracking them across frames.
-In the context of `movement`, we refer to the resulting tracks according to their respective position representations—for example, pose tracks, bounding boxes' tracks, or motion tracks in general.
+Animal tracking frameworks such as [DeepLabCut](dlc:) or [SLEAP](sleap:) can generate these representations from video data by detecting body parts and tracking them across frames.
+In the context of `movement`, we refer to the resulting tracks according to their respective representations—for example, pose tracks, bounding boxes' tracks, or motion tracks in general.

-Our vision is to present a **consistent interface for motion tracks** and to **analyze them using modular and accessible tools**.
+Our vision is to present a **consistent interface for motion tracks** paired with **modular and accessible analysis tools**.
 We aim to accommodate data from a range of animal tracking frameworks, in **2D or 3D**, tracking **single or multiple individuals**.
 As such, `movement` can be considered as downstream of tools like DeepLabCut and SLEAP.
 The focus is on providing